 Having now been to both coasts, I’m not sure what these people are talking about.
 Traveling down the Caribbean side, I did find it to be rainier, but it was no less beautiful and had many beautiful places to explore.

-Tortuguero, the Costa Rican version of the Amazon Rainforest, dominates the northern coast.
-This massive area is a series of rivers and canals that criss-cross the jungle.
+Tortuguero, the Costa Rican version of the Amazon rainforest, dominates the northern coast.
+This massive area is a series of rivers and canals that crisscross the jungle.
 It rains all the time, and although the beaches are beautiful, a full day of sunny beach weather is rare.
-To top it off, the currents are strong and toothy barracudas and sharks roam the waters.
+To top it off, the currents are strong, and toothy barracudas and sharks roam the waters.

-After visiting Costa Rica’s Caribbean coast, I can say that it is just as beautiful, interesting, and majestic as the Pacific coastline.
-Moreover, since it rains more on the Caribbean coast, you’ll find far fewer people on this side.
+After visiting Costa Rica’s Caribbean coast, I can say that it’s just as beautiful, interesting, and majestic as the Pacific coastline.
+And since it rains more on the Caribbean coast, you’ll find far fewer people on this side.
 The huge resorts, overpriced meals and tours, and thousands of expats that flood all parts of the Pacific, especially the Nicoya Peninsula, are hardly anywhere to be found.
 So let them do what they want while you enjoy (fairly) empty beaches, cheap seafood, and lots of wildlife.

 Check out my guide to traveling in Costa Rica for more inspiration and practical tips.